ROBOTIS-GIT/emanual/docs/en/platform/rh_p12_rn/rh_p12_rn.md

 **NOTE** : The maximum velocity and maximum current of DYNAMIXEL is affected by supplying voltage.
 Therefore, if supplying voltage changes, so does the maximum velocity.
 This manual complies with recommended supply voltage(24[V]).
 {: .notice}

-**NOTE** : Please check the maximum rpm of the Dynamixel.
+**NOTE** : Please check the maximum rpm of DYNAMIXEL.
 The motor cannot exceed the maximum rpm with the higher Moving Speed value.
 {: .notice}

 ### <a name="goal-current"></a>**[Goal Current(604)](#goal-current604)**